advance100/doc_webpack/list-of-loaders.md

 * [`file`](https://github.com/webpack/file-loader): Emits the file into the output folder and returns the (relative) url.
 * [`url`](https://github.com/webpack/url-loader): The url loader works like the file loader, but can return a Data Url if the file is smaller than a limit.
-* [`extract`](https://github.com/peerigon/extract-loader): Prepares HTML and CSS files to be extracted into a separate file (lean alternative to the ExtractTextWebpackPlugin).
+* [`extract`](https://github.com/peerigon/extract-loader): Prepares HTML and CSS modules to be extracted into a separate file (lean alternative to the ExtractTextWebpackPlugin).
 * [`worker`](https://github.com/webpack/worker-loader): The worker loader creates a WebWorker for the provided file.
 The bundling of dependencies of the Worker is transparent.
 * [`shared-worker`](https://github.com/mrtnbroder/shared-worker-loader): Like the worker loader, but for [Shared Workers](https://developer.mozilla.org/de/docs/Web/API/SharedWorker).
 * [`serviceworker`](https://github.com/markdalgleish/serviceworker-loader): Like the worker loader, but designed for [Service Workers](http://www.w3.org/TR/service-workers).